-Pumpkin Whoopie Pies with Maple Cream Filling, a scrumptious Fall dessert that reminds us why we love pumpkin so much.
-Soft pumpkin and cinnamon cookies sandwiched together with a rich cream cheese filling; a treat this Fall, and particularly nice on Thanksgiving!
+Pumpkin Whoopie Pies with Maple Cream Filling, a scrumptious Fall dessert.
+Soft pumpkin spiced cookies sandwiched together with a rich maple cream cheese filling; a treat this Fall, and particularly nice on Thanksgiving!
 Quick and easy to make, perfect for sharing!

 The anything pumpkin frenzy has started already weeks ago, and we can’t be happier.
 With Halloween only about a month away and Thanksgiving following after, it’s about time we celebrated another Harvest.
 With an abundance of fruit and vegetables, leaves turning colours, and the last chance of enjoying longer days before the cold winter, you really must make the most of this season.
 I so do!